1973 Miami Toros season

 The 1973 Miami Toros season was the first season of the new team, and the club's seventh season in professional soccer.
 It is also the first ever incarnation of the club's new name.
 Previously, there were known as the Miami Gatos.

 This year, the team finished in third place in the Eastern Division.
 They did not make the North American Soccer League playoffs.

 Background

+The team's new name was chosen by a 20-man committee.